pawamoy/copier-pdm/docs/work.md

     - `host="127.0.0.1"`: The host to serve the docs from.
     - `port=8000`: The port to serve the docs on.
 - `format`: Run formatting tools on the code.
-- `release`: Release a new Python package (or Docker image).
+- `release`: Release a new Python package.
   See [the Releases section](#releases).
   Arguments:
-    - `version` The Python package version (or Docker image version for webservices).
+    - `version` The Python package version.
 - `test`: Run the test suite.
   See [the Tests section](#tests).
   Arguments: